pluralsight/guides/elastic-search-with-ruby-on-rails/article.md

-Elastic Search _(ES)_ is a powerful Full Text Search Engine based on [Apache Lucene][lucene].
+Elasticsearch _(ES)_ is a powerful Full Text Search Engine based on [Apache Lucene][lucene].
-A key characteristic of Elastic Search is that it’s distributed at it's core, meaning that you can easily scale it horizontally for the purpose of redundancy or performance.
-Elastic Search can also be used as data store engine, but it has some disadvantages:
+A key characteristic of Elasticsearch is that it’s distributed at it's core, meaning that you can easily scale it horizontally for the purpose of redundancy or performance.
+Elasticsearch can also be used as data store engine, but it has some disadvantages:

-* __Security__ - Elastic Search does not provide any internal security or access control system.
+* __Security__ - Elasticsearch does not provide any internal security or access control system.
 The only way to protect ES from external access is with a firewall.
 * __Computation__ – There is limited support for advanced computation on the database side.
-* __Data Availability__ – Data in Elastic Search is available in "near real time", -
+* __Data Availability__ – Data in Elasticsearch is available in "near real time", -
 meaning that if you submit a comment to a post and refresh the page, it might not show up as the index is still updating.
 * __Durability__ – ES is distributed and relatively stable, but backups are not as high priority as in other data store solutions.
-This is an important consideration when Elastic Search is your primary data store.
+This is an important consideration when Elasticsearch is your primary data store.

-For the purpose of this tutorial we’ll cover some of the Elastic Search basis, so you can later understand what’s happening behind the scenes.
-To fully grasp how it works and how to use its API, take a look at the [Elastic Search Documentation][es-docs].
+For the purpose of this tutorial we’ll cover some of the Elasticsearch basis, so you can later understand what’s happening behind the scenes.
+To fully grasp how it works and how to use its API, take a look at the [Elasticsearch Documentation][es-docs].

 ES is document oriented; it stores its entire objects